 Rates of overall discontinuation increased from 7% at 48 weeks [5] to 12% at 96 weeks but were similar for both EFV doses and comparable to previous reports [10, 18, 19].
 EFV concentrations influenced by metabolic and nuclear receptor polymorphisms but not dose were significantly associated with discontinuation.
-In contrast to the 48 week analysis, arriers of both CYP2B6 516GT or TT variants were at increased risk due to higher EFV concentrations along with CYP2A6*9B CA/AA.
+In contrast to the 48 week analysis, carriers of both CYP2B6 516GT or TT variants were at increased risk due to higher EFV concentrations along with CYP2A6*9B CA/AA.
 For the 48 week analysis, CYP2B6 516GT was not associated with discontinuation [5], however at 96 weeks discontinuations had increased potentially altering the statistical association.
 Possession of NR1I2 63396TT lowered the risk of discontinuation by 22% but was not assessed at 48 weeks and inclusion in the multivariable model at 96 weeks may also speak to the disparity in relationships observed with overall discontinuation at 48 and 96 weeks.
 Pregnane X receptor (PXR, NR1I2) regulates basal CYP3A4 expression and NR1I2 63396C>T has been linked to altered expression of PXR and activity of CYP3A4 [20].
 Homozygosity for the NR1I2 63396C>T variant has been associated with increased oral clearance and subtherapeutic trough concentrations of unboosted atazanavir [21, 22], and although CYP3A4 is a minor route of EFV metabolism decreased risk of discontinuation in NR1I2 63396TT patients may be a consequence of lower concentrations resulting from increased metabolism.

 CNS adverse events at 96 weeks (as outlined in the Stocrin® Product Information) were not associated with EFV dose or plasma concentrations.
 The primary metabolite produced by CYP2B6 metabolism, 8-hydroxy-efavirenz (8OH-EFV) [23], has been identified in vitro as a contributing factor to toxicity in rat neuronal cultures [24] and potentially 8OH-EFV, rather than the parent compound is a causative agent of CNS adverse events.
 Indeed, in ENCORE1 patients a lower risk of CNS adverse events at 96 weeks (and similarly at 48 weeks [5]) was observed in CYP2B6 983TC/CC carriers, in which CYP2B6 metabolism is impeded, generating less 8OH-EFV thus providing a protective effect.
 Conversely, ABCB1 3435TT markedly increased the risk of experiencing CNS adverse events by 131% compared to wild-type (CC).
 This is in general consensus with a previous ACTG study that reported a relationship between ABCB1 3435TT (with ABCB1 2677G>T) and failure of EFV-containing regimens due to toxicity [25].
 ABCB1 encodes the multidrug efflux transporter p-glycoprotein, which is present at various physiological sites including the blood-brain-barrier [26, 27], where it limits entry of compounds including drugs into the CNS.
 Furthermore, ABCB1 3435TT has been associated with decreased p-glycoprotein expression [28].
 EFV is not transported by p-glycoprotein [29, 30] but it is currently unknown whether EFV metabolites, such as 8OH-EFV are substrates.
 We hypothesise that if 8OH-EFV is a substrate, patients possessing the ABCB1 3435TT variant would be at greater risk of CNS toxicity as a result of reduced efflux at the blood-brain-barrier.